caiyuanhao1998/RSN/README.md

 3. Download detection result from [Google Drive][6], and put it into **$RSN_HOME/dataset/MPII/det_json/**.

 ### Model
-Download ImageNet pretained ResNet-50 model from [Google Drive][6], and put it into **$RSN_HOME/lib/models/**.
-For your convenience, We also provide a well-trained 2-stage RSN model for COCO.
+For your convenience, We provide well-trained RSN-18, RSN-50, 4×RSN-18 for COCO and RSN-18, RSN-50 for MPII.

 ### Log
 Create a directory to save logs and models: